 We will explain the methods for sharing both types of files.

 Sharing Files Saved in Google Drive

 You can share documents using the Share button in the top right corner of the menu bar in Kami.
 By using this method, people you share your file with will be able to open the file automatically into Kami.

 Restricted: This allows you to add specific users via their email addresses.
 You can also specify whether each collaborator has Read-only (can view the file but not make edits) or Read and Write permissions (can view and edit the document).

-My Domain: This option will give all the people using your domain address (e.g. use the school's email service) access to your file.
+My Domain: This option will give all the people using your domain address (e.g. using the school's email service) access to your file.

 Anyone with the link: Allows anyone who clicks on the link (copy and paste from the top of the Google Sharing screen) to be able to gain access your file in one of the following ways:

 - Viewer [cannot annotate or edit the same document]

 - Editor [ability to annotate or edit the same document]